Decathlon/vitamin-android/switches/README.md

 ### Version 2

-If you don't want to override all the switch components or your app, you can inherit the Base Vitamin theme but only style the components you want.
+If you don't want to override all the switch components of your app, you can inherit the Base Vitamin theme but only style the components you want.

 ```kotlin
 implementation("com.decathlon.vitamin:switches:<version>")